superstruct-tech/superstruct.tech/public/blog/estimates/index.md

 This is chapter 4 from [The Superstruct Manifesto: A Survival Guide for Founders Who Depend on Devs to Get Things Done](https://book.superstruct.tech).

+Update: I created <a href="https://upfollow.app" target="_blank">Upfollow</a> as a companion tool to this chapter.
+Easily get calendar reminders to check in with devs at the 50%, 75%,and 90% progress marks.
+Use these check-ins to prevent rabbit holes and get updated estimates.

 ---

 Software estimates are notoriously difficult.
 Devs hate giving them.
 They’re rarely correct.
 Many organizations abandon them entirely.
 Are they worth the trouble?